-- · Language that displays on the screen appears inside []. - Buttons on the camera body are represented by the following icons.
+- Language that displays on the screen appears inside []. - Buttons on the camera body are represented by the following icons.

-- Troubleshooting tips for common problems. - \overline{B} : Hints for getting more out of your camera. - (1): Notes for preventing malfunction. - (p. xx): xx stands for reference page number. - This guide assumes all functions are at their default settings unless otherwise noted. - This camera can use various types of memory cards.
+- Control of the second se - \overline{B} : Hints for getting more out of your camera. - (1): Notes for preventing malfunction. - M : Supplemental explanation. - (p. xx): xx stands for reference page number. - This guide assumes all functions are at their default settings unless otherwise noted. - This camera can use various types of memory cards.
 These are collectively referred to as memory cards in this guide.